The Ultimate Guide For Beginners and PROS

 There hasn’t been a better time to become a UX Designer.

-• A student is required to come with one passport photograph along with a 2000 naira for a registration form.
+A student is required to bring a passport photograph and two thousand naira for course registration.